 - SEO leads have a 14.6% close rate, while outbound leads (such as direct mail or print advertising) have a 1.7% close rate.

-Key Points of a Marketing Strategy for the Business to Business Market
+Key Points of a Marketing Strategies for the Business to Business Market

 When you are putting together a marketing strategy, your own personal strategy will be totally key and totally outfitted for you and your business alone, but that does not mean that there are not a few general points and tips to keep in mind when putting together such a strategy.
 Keep the following key aspects in mind when putting together your strategy: